I bought my first two cars used.

 When the Tacoma isn’t quite enough, there’s the Toyota Tundra.
 For a premium of about $5,000 to start, Tundra buyers get 3,500 pounds of additional towing capacity and nearly 2 liters more engine capacity, the latter of which shaves off a few miles per gallon.

 - % Reaching 200K Miles: 1.9%

 - Estimated 5-Year Cost of Ownership: $51,780

 - EPA Mileage: 23 city/33 highway

 ISeeCars complemented its most durable cars list with a roundup of new cars resold as used within the first year of ownership.
 The results aren’t particularly surprising.
-Because they’re more expensive to operate and maintain, expensive European luxury cars tend to hit the resale market faster than economical American and Asian models that cost less to begin with.
+Because they’re more expensive to operate and maintain, expensive European luxury cars tend to hit the resale market faster than economical American and Asian models, like Buick and Kia, that cost less to begin with.
 The eight makes most frequently given up within the first year of ownership are European, with BMW, Porsche, Mercedes-Benz, and Land Rover taking the top four spots.